American Adventure — World Showcase — Epcot

 Directly across from the American Adventure building this theater hosts live stage shows and concerts in Epcot.

-Special events here include the Candlelight Processional (late November – December); Eat to the Beat Concerts during the Fall Food and Wine Festival; Garden Rocks Concerts during the Flower and Garden Festival, and the Disney on Broadway series (during the Festival of the Arts).
+Special events here include the Candlelight Processional (late November – December) during Festival of the Holidays; Eat to the Beat Concerts during the Fall Food and Wine Festival; Garden Rocks Concerts during the Flower and Garden Festival, and the Disney on Broadway series (during the Festival of the Arts).

 Funnel Cakes – For those seeking a fried dough treat don’t miss the Funnel Cake kiosk to the right of the American Adventure Pavilion.

 Fife and Drum Tavern – Serves turkey legs and snacks.